Beyond the Oberbeck-Boussinesq and long wavelength approximation: Acknowledgements

 \section{Acknowledgements}

 We acknowledge fruitful discussions with A. Kendl and the plasma physics and fusion energy group at Chalmers University of Technology.
-This work was supported by the UiT Aurora Centre Program, UiT The Arctic University of Norway (2020).
 This work has been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No 101052200 — EUROfusion).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the European Commission can be held responsible for them.
+This work was supported by the UiT Aurora Centre Program, UiT The Arctic University of Norway (2020).
+This research was funded in whole or in part by the Austrian Science Fund (FWF) [P 34241-N].
+For the purpose of Open Access, the author has applied a CC BY public copyright license to any Author Accepted Manuscript (AAM) version arising from this submission.